 She brings a profound knowledge of English gardens, 40 years of experience with American gardens and a keen sensibility of the relationship of a garden and its owner to her work.

 Through her company, Jane Krumbhaar MacLeish Landscapes, she has designed and constructed some of the most well-known and highly celebrated gardens in the area including Ondine — a new garden at Dumbarton Oaks, Historic Old Town Lee Mansion in Alexandria, and 2 gardens at One Observatory Circle — the Vice President's official residence.

 Currently, Jane MacLeish is happy to work with small city gardens in addition to on-site consultations and recommendations with garden owners.
 She is well known for her ability to restore old gardens and collaborates with a broad network of garden artisans and craftsmen.

 Jane is a co-founder of the Dumbarton Oaks Park Conservancy, launched in 2010 to restore what was originally an important part of the Dumbarton Oaks Garden, one of the ten greatest garden landscape designs in the United States.

-She currently serves as a member of the Washington DC Public Art Commission, established to create a dynamic, vibrant, nurturing community by enabling artists to create art in public venues in the District.
+She currently serves as a member of the Washington DC Commission on the Arts and Humanities' DC Creates!
+Public Art Program, established to create a dynamic, vibrant, nurturing community by enabling artists to create art in public venues in the District.

 Jane MacLeish is available for lectures and other speaking engagements in and around Washington, D.C.